Talk · TDWI München 2026

 Open Data Contract Standard v3 anatomy: fundamentals, schema, data quality, pricing, team, security, SLA, infrastructure, support, business rules, and custom properties, governed under Bitol / LF AI & Data

-datacontract.com walkthrough: the Fundamentals section of an ODCS YAML — apiVersion, kind, id, name, version, status
+datacontract.com walkthrough: the Fundamentals section of an ODCS YAML, with apiVersion, kind, id, name, version, status

-datacontract.com walkthrough: the Data Quality section of an ODCS YAML, with library checks and custom SQL that the Data Contract CLI can run
+datacontract.com walkthrough: the Data Quality section of an ODCS YAML, with library checks and a custom SQL query acting as a quality check

 Okay, we've created that YAML.
 Now what?